Minster Minstrels - York's youth early music ensemble

 Recent highlights of the Minster Minstrels' performing calendar have included: performing with the Orchestra of the Age of Enlightenment (OAE) as part of the national OAE Watercycle project at the Sir Jack Lyons Concert Hall at the University of York; taking part in the European Day of Early Music on 21 March 2015 alongside York Music Centre's Girls' Chamber Choir and Warwickshire's Youth Viol Consort 'Gutted'; performing at historical venues such as Cawood Castle and the Treasurer's House, York.
 In previous years, the Minster Minstrels have performed at the Merchant Adventurers' 650th anniversary celebrations in York, at King's Place in London, and as part of the York Massed Choir at the Music for Youth Schools Prom in the Royal Albert Hall in 2009.
 Some took the parts of Cupids in the Theatre of the Ayre's production of Venus and Adonis directed by Elizabeth Kenny in the 2010 York Early Music Festival.

-Minster Minstrels are run by the NCEM in partnership with the City of York Council's York Music Centre with support from Mayfield Valley Arts Trust.
+Minster Minstrels is run by the NCEM in partnership with York Music Hub, with support from Mayfield Valley Arts Trust.

 'I have learned lots of new things like the history behind the music and about how dances and dance steps affect how we play the music.'